A child who believes in themselves again.

 We always start with a screener.
 Here is why.
 (Unless you are already on a waitlist.)

-Before recommending a full evaluation, we want to understand the full picture.
+Before recommending the Roadmap, we want to understand the full picture.
 The free screener tells us where to look so the right assessments are included and nothing is missed.

 Already on a waitlist somewhere else?
 Skip the screener.
-Book a full evaluation directly.
+Book the Confident Reader Roadmap directly.
 We built this for families who cannot wait any longer.

 Everything your child needs.
 Nothing you have to chase down later.